michaeldimchuk/pyvial/README.md

 def hello_world() -> dict[str, str]:
     return {"hello": "world"}
 ```
+A test case with this example is available in `tests/samples/test_with_app.py`.

 Basic `serverless.yml` file to deploy the project with the serverless framework:
 ```
 service: my-function